rupachowrasia/nodejs-sonarcloud-setup-with-github-action/README.md

-# Setup SonarQube for a Node.js project with Github Action
+# Setup SonarCloud for a Node.js project with Github Action

-> This sample app demonstrate how to set up SonarQube with GitHub Actions for a Node.js project
+> This sample app demonstrate how to set up SonarCloud with GitHub Actions for a Node.js project

 ## 🛠 Basic Setup - step by step

-- You should have a SonarQube server (self-hosted) OR you can use SonarCloud https://www.sonarsource.com/products/sonarcloud/ [Here in this repo we will be using sonarcloud]
+- You should have a SonarQube server (self-hosted) OR you can use SonarCloud https://www.sonarsource.com/products/sonarcloud/ [Here in this repo we will be using SonarCloud]
 - Sign in with GitHub
 - After login create SonarQube Token: In SonarQube UI → My Account → Security → Generate Token
 - Import your organization / repository